allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ### Server has gone away

-In SOA we use discovery service to get microservice address, which is not given directly in configuration properties.
-Despite non-responding instances or instances with long delays are cut off, it always take some time for monitoring tools to unregister such an instance from discovery service.
-After sudden instance crash (think about physical server failure, disconnection from network or DNS issue), there is a big chance for some time that your client will try to connect to non-functioning instance.
+In the service oriented approach we use discovery service to get actual instance URL.
+Microservice instances with long response time or not responding at all are cut off.
+However it takes some time to unregister such instances from discovery service by monitoring tools.
+After sudden crash (think about physical server failure, disconnection from network or DNS issue), for some time there is a big chance that your client will try to connect to a non-functioning instance.

 You can simulate this situation in Wiremock — just disable the stubbed server in a test case: